evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/labs/lab-06/readme.md

 Note!

 Azure Key-Vault names **MUST** be globally unique.
-Do not use key-vault name used in the code below, create your own name and I suggest the following convention:
+Do not use key-vault name I used in the code below, create your own name.
+I suggest the following convention:

-iac-***usr***-pulumi-encryption-kv, where `usr` is short version of your username, in mya case I will use `iac-evg-pulumi-encryption-kv`
+iac-***usr***-pulumi-encryption-kv, where `usr` is short version of your username, in my case, I will use `iac-evg-pulumi-encryption-kv`

 ```bash
 $ az group create --name iac-pulumiinfra-rg --location westeurope